Atheism and religion: Islam

 Muslims are not at liberty to change their religion or become atheists.
 Atheists in Islamic countries and communities frequently conceal their non-belief.

 Religiosity in the Arab world is seen to be essential for morality and atheism is widely associated with immorality.
-Religious attitudes grew more conservative since the 1980s, compared to the preceding decades when secular socialism was politically dominant.
+Religious attitudes have grown more conservative since the 1980s, compared to the preceding decades when secular socialism was politically dominant.
 Nonetheless, atheism is tolerated if it is not conspicuous and a worldwide support network for ex-Muslims has existed since 2007.
 Some commentators believe that the number of undeclared atheists in the Arab world is substantial.
 According to 2012 WIN/Gallup poll of Saudi citizens, 5 percent of Saudis identify as "convinced atheists", the same percentage as in the U.S.

 The increasingly large ex-Muslim communities in the Western world that adhere to no religion have been well documented.
-A 2007 Center for Strategic and International Studies (CSIS) report argued that some Muslim population projections are overestimated, as they assume that all descendants of Muslims will become Muslims even in cases of mixed parenthood.
-Equally, Darren E. Sherkat questioned in Foreign Affairs whether some of the Muslim growth projections are accurate as they do not take into account the increasing number of non-religious Muslims.
+Darren E. Sherkat questioned in Foreign Affairs whether some of the Muslim growth projections are accurate as they do not take into account the increasing number of non-religious Muslims.
 Quantitative research is lacking, but he believes the European trend mirrors the American: data from the General Social Survey in the United States show that 32 percent of those raised Muslim no longer embrace Islam in adulthood, and 18 percent hold no religious identification.
 Studies show that about half of the 4.2 million persons from Muslim background in Germany no longer embrace Islam in adulthood.

 Indian religions

 Atheism is often considered acceptable within Hinduism, Jainism and Buddhism in India.
-However, an Atheist person does not follow any specific religion.
-That person may come from any religious background.